Germany: Police arrest Croatian man wanted for war crimes | DW | 05.03.2021

 Wanted by Croatia under suspicion of multiple counts of murder, the alleged war criminal was taken in by police after flying to Germany from Belgrade.

-German police arrested a 65-year-old Croatian man after he landed at Frankfurt airport on Thursday morning, the police said on Friday.
+German police arrested a 65-year-old Croatian man after he landed at Frankfurt airport on Thursday morning, authorities said on Friday.

 The police acted on a European-wide arrest warrant issued by Croatia that alleges the man's involvement in war crimes during the breakup of Yugoslavia in the 1990s.
 The warrant specifically mentioned his involvement in four murders.